 - Employee payments such as salaries and wages

 - Pay as You Go (PAYG) withholdings

 It’s worth noting businesses that from July 1 2018, all businesses with 20 employees have had to use STP-enabled software.
 It will now be mandatory for ALL businesses to report their tax and super information through STP from July 1 2019.

 Why is it being introduced?

 STP should lead to greater transparency in payroll reporting.
-From the ATO’s perspective it will make it easier to ensure all employers are meeting their taxation obligations in real-time.
+From the ATO’s perspective, it will make it easier to ensure all employers are meeting their taxation obligations in real-time.
 The new STP system also means a lot of a business’ mandatory financial reporting will now happen automatically, and more frequently throughout the year.
 This means it has the potential to offer real efficiencies for employers – especially come June 30 as it will simplify, if not remove, many of the traditional ‘end of financial year’ reporting obligations.
 STP will also provide greater transparency for Australian employees by allowing them to see their year-to-date earnings, super and taxation information online, 24/7, through myGov.

 Act now.
 Relax later.

-Other key steps to take now include:
+Key steps to take now include:

 - Contacting your payroll provider to understand how they will offer Single Touch Payroll reporting.
 It may be through a simple update to your existing software, or it could require an additional service.

 - Making sure the right people in your business know about the Single Touch Payroll changes and what the new requirements are (especially your payroll staff).